 - The two parts will probably still be attached here and there.
 Take the knife again and cut it around to release them completely.
 (3)

 - Now you have a wingette and a drumette.
 (4)

 How to roast?

-- Rub them well with the oil.
+- Rub them well with a few tablespoons of olive oil.

-- Pour about 250 ml/ 1 cup hot stock into the roasting tin making sure that you pour it around the meat, so that you don’t wash away the seasoning.
+- Pour about 250 ml/ 1 cup hot stock into the roasting tin, making sure that you pour it around the meat so that you don't wash away the seasoning.
 (3)

-- Remove the foil and continue roasting for 45 minutes or until the skin is crispy and the meat cooked through.
+- Remove the foil and continue roasting for 45 minutes or until the skin is crispy and the meat is cooked through.

-- If you don’t have a thermometer, make a small cut into the thickest part of a wing, the juices should run clear, the meat should be soft and the skin brown and crispy.
+- If you don't have a thermometer, make a small cut into the thickest part of a wing, the juices should run clear, the meat should be soft, and the skin brown and crispy.

 So, there you have it!
-An easy recipe, cheap and comforting, so good it could replace a whole Thanksgiving turkey!
+An easy recipe, cheap and comforting, and so good it could replace a whole Thanksgiving turkey!
 Trust me, nobody will complain!